 Fathom offers carbon fiber 3D printing services, helping your project produce a high-quality product that is strong, stiff, heat resistant and durable.
 The advantage of carbon fiber 3D printing is additional strength – stronger than traditional thermoplastics such as PLA or ABS.
-Some examples of carbon fiber 3D printed parts include: tooling, prosthetic limbs, bicycles, automotive parts and more.
+Some examples of carbon fiber 3D printed parts include tooling, prosthetic limbs, bicycles, automotive parts and more.

 Carbon fiber has grown in popularity across many industries because it offers high stiffness, low weight, high tensile strength, high chemical resistance, high-temperature tolerance and low thermal expansion.
 Carbon fiber is made of carbon atoms that are bonded together in a long chain.
 This chain is between 5-10 micrometers in diameter.
 Carbon fiber is stronger than steel, weighs less and is twice as stiff.
-This means that carbon fiber can be used to optimize parts’ performance and is particularly useful for construction, military, aerospace, automotive and more.
+This means that carbon fiber can be used to optimize performance of parts and is particularly useful for construction, military, aerospace, automotive and more.

 Carbon fiber can replace other materials in designs that have unsatisfactory performance or increased lifecycle costs.
-Some of the products created using carbon fiber include:
+Some of the products created using carbon fiber include / /

 With the advancement of 3D printing technologies, using carbon fiber in 3D printing as a reinforced material has led to higher performance for many applications.